CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-data-command/execute-data-command-block-1.md

 #### Commands

-An [Commands][] parses single or multiple statements provided in the [commandText][Commands.CommandText], determining how each statement should be executed against the data source.
+A [Commands][] parses single or multiple statements provided in the [commandText][Commands.CommandText], determining how each statement should be executed against the data source.
 If a [Query Statement][Query Statements] is executed rows retrieved from the data source are added as an entry of the result, If a [Non Query Statement][Non Query Statements] is executed the number of rows affected is added as an entry of the result.

 For each [Query Statement][Query Statements] (e.g. select and execute):